 Determine Your Budget

 Whether you do the work yourself, or you’re working with a contractor, you will need to determine your budget so you don’t go overboard with your expenses.
-Check out the average price of materials online, and look for cost-effective, but quality materials to make your project successful, yet within budget.
+Check out the average price of materials on your trusted home DIY and hardware online, and look for cost-effective, but quality materials to make your project successful, yet within budget.

 Prioritise Necessities Over Wants